WisconsinRobotics/WRover_Software_23-24/src/wr_logic_ai/nodes/StateMachineREADME.md

 ### Events
 1. `evSuccess`: Event for successful task execution, causing transitions between states.
 2. `evError`: Event for handling error conditions during navigation.
-3. `evNotWaiting`: An event that triggers an unconditional state transition from `stWaypointSuccess` to `stLongRange`.
+3. `evNotWaiting`: An event that triggers when we have completed all tasks at a given waypoint and is ready to move to the next waypoint, triggering a transition from `stWaypointSuccess` to `stLongRange`.
 4. `evUnconditional`: An unconditional state transition from `stInit` to `stLongRange`.
 5. `evComplete`: Event indicating that all navigation tasks are complete, leading to a transition to `stComplete`.